Nifty outlook and top trading ideas by Prabhudas Lilladher

 NIFTY VIEW

-The stock has given a good rally recently and moved past the 200 DMA and 34 WMA moving average to maintain a positive bias and has further potential to rise further in the coming days.
-The indicators are all favorable for further upward movement and with the RSI on the rise and with good consistent volume participation witnessed, we recommend a buy in this stock for an upside target of 320 keeping a stop loss of 235.
+The stock has been in consolidation for quite some time at around 220-225 levels and currently it has indicated a breakout above that range and also has moved past the significant 50 DMA moving average to signify strength and potential to rise further in the coming days and can scale up to 250-255 levels.
+The RSI has been on the rise and so also the MACD to maintain a positive bias.
+With good consistent volume participation witnessed, we recommend a buy in this stock for an upside target of 255 keeping a stop loss of 217.

 Disclaimer: The analyst may have positions in any or all the stocks mentioned above.